cirosantilli/linux-cheat/audio/README.md

 ##pacmd

-Command line control to pulseaudio.
+Command line control to PulseAudio.

 #rip

 ##abcde

-###cli
+###CLI

-Rip from dvd:
+Rip from DVD:

     abcde

 Automatically finds right configurations on most systems.

 Creates dir in cur dir and saves rip out as `.ogg` in it.

+#Synthesis

+##pico2wave

+Text to speech.

+    sudo aptitude install libttspico-utils

+Say "hello world":

+    pico2wave -w a.wav "hello world"

+`"hello world"` is **not** a filename!
+It is the actual input!
+There seems to be no way to get input from files or stdin.

+##Virtual Midi Piano Keyboard

+##vmpk